synfron/ReshaperForBurp/docs/Rules.md

 # Rules

 Rules allow you to set actions to perform (called Thens) if an HTTP or WebSocket message (event) received by Burp Suite meets certain criteria (called Whens).
 Rules are processed in order.
-If the Rule is set to auto-run, the Rule will be run automatically when an HTTP or WebSocket event is received, otherwise, it must be specifically triggered.
-Rules must be enabled to run at all.
+If the Rule is set to `Auto-Run`, the Rule will be run automatically when an HTTP or WebSocket event is received, otherwise, it must be specifically triggered.
+Rules must be `Enabled` to run at all.

 HTTP events are processed by Rules under the HTTP Rules tab.
 WebSocket events are processed by Rules under the WebSocket Rules tab.